IATI/IATI-Standard-Website/README.md

 cp iati/settings/local.py.example iati/settings/local.py
 ```

-Make and perform Django migrations AND bespoke translations for translated fields
+Make and perform Django migrations AND bespoke translations for translated fields.

 **Note this will ask you to approve bespoke SQL commands**

+You can auto-approve the bespoke commands by adding the flag `--noinput`
 ```
 python manage.py makemigrations
 python manage.py migrate